-Thus, the people living in their respective station speak their national languages, whereas English is the language spoken between people of different stations from different countries.
-The best time to visit Antarctica is during the summer season between November and March of very year, because the sea ice melts hence making the sea passable by ship, and the daylight is on 24 hours throughout.
+Thus, the people living in their respective stations speak their national languages, whereas English is the language spoken between people of different stations from different countries.
+The best time to visit Antarctica is during the summer season between November and March of every year, because the sea ice melts hence making the sea passable by ship, and the daylight is on 24 hours throughout.

 Dining in Antarctica can be challenging.
 There are no eateries, but some commercial stores will frequently supply food sources from far states.
 Vegetables and fruits are scarce, so it is advisable to come along with your vegetables and fruits, as well as your cooking facilities to cook your own food.